patonlab/DvTE/README.md

 Trajectory lenght: 1000 fs
 Trajectory timestep: 1 fs
 ```

+A set of example trajectory files generated using MILO can be found in the folder /Example_Trajectories

 Note: the dynamics should be performed on the ground state surface (i.e. S0, multiplicity = 1)

 2) Install Necessary Dependencies